Home > On PM Motor > Exploring Permanent Magnet Motors: Concepts and Theoretical Analysis

 III.
 Inductance and Electromotive Force (EMF)

-When discussing the characteristics of PM motors it’s important to take into account inductance and EMF as concepts.
+When discussing the characteristics of PM motors, it is important to take into consideration the concepts of inductance and EMF.

-Inductance (L): Inductance is defined as the proportionality constant of the induced voltage when current changes.
-In other words, inductance is the flux linkage per unit current.
-It is a geometric property related to the path of the current and is measured in Henrys (H).
-In PM motors, inductance can be divided into d-axis inductance and q-axis inductance based on the position of the rotor and the magnetic poles.
+Inductance, L: It is the proportionality constant of the induced voltage concerning changes in current.
+In other words, inductance is flux linkage per unit current.
+It is related to geometric properties: the path of the current, and it is measured in Henry’s (H).
+Inductance in PM motors can be differentiated into d-axis inductance and q-axis inductance according to the position of the rotor and the magnetic poles.

 IV. d-axis and q-axis: Key Axes in Motor Electromagnetics

-The d-axis and q-axis are two key axes used to describe the electromagnetic characteristics of PM motors.
+There are two important axes employed for the description of the electromagnetic characteristics of PM motors.

-d-axis (Direct Axis): This is aligned with the main flux direction of the motor.
-The d-axis inductance corresponds to the inductance value when the flux passes through the magnetic pole.
+D-axis (Direct Axis): It lies along the main flux direction of the motor.
+D-axis inductance will correspond to the inductance value when the flux flows through the magnetic pole.

-q-axis (Quadrature Axis): This is aligned with the main torque generation direction of the motor.
-The q-axis inductance corresponds to the inductance value when the flux flows between the magnetic poles.
+Q-axis (Quadrature Axis): It corresponds to the main torque generation direction of the motor.
+Q-axis inductance will correspond to the inductance value when the flux flows between the magnetic poles.

-For interior magnet PM motors, the d-axis and q-axis inductance values differ because the presence of magnets reduces the core material along the d-axis, affecting the inductance.
-In contrast, surface PM motors have almost identical d-axis and q-axis inductance values, as the magnets are on the rotor’s exterior and do not affect the stator magnetic field’s connection to the core.
+For interior magnet PM motors, the d-axis and q-axis inductance values are different because the presence of magnets reduces the core material along the d-axis, hence reducing the inductance.
+For surface PM motors, the d-axis and q-axis inductance values are almost identical since the magnets are on the exterior of the rotor and do not impact the connection of the stator magnetic field to the core.

 V. Magnetic Saliency and Magnetic Torque

-Magnetic saliency describes the variation in d-axis and q-axis inductance at different rotor positions.
-This characteristic is crucial for the design and optimization of PM motors.
-Generally, magnetic saliency reaches its peak at an electrical angle of 90 degrees, where the difference between q-axis and d-axis inductance is greatest.
+Magnetic saliency is a measure of the relative variation of the d-axis and q-axis inductance concerning rotor position.
+One of the most important design considerations for PM motors is magnetic saliency.
+In most cases, it is maximum at an electrical angle of 90 degrees where the difference between q-axis and d-axis inductance is greatest.

 VI.
 Inductance Variation and Flux Weakening in PM Motors